Team

 [email protected]

-Yi Tung (Lavender) Cheng is a recent graduate of Centennial College with a Post-Graduate Certificate of Arts Management.
-She also holds a degree in Archaeology.
+Yi Tung (Lavender) Cheng holds a Post-Graduate Certificate of Arts Management and a degree in Archaeology.
 She considers herself motivated by passion, hard work, and creativity.
 As a museum practitioner, she has a longstanding interest in widening access to art by engaging visitors with diverse curatorial perspectives.
-Lavender is excited to be starting her career in Arts Management by combining her knowledge and love for museums.
+This year will be her fifth show with TOAF!

 [email protected]